hfshr/bitmexr/README.md

 **Testnet API**

-All functions in the package also work with the testnet API.
-Simply use the “tn\_” prefix to access the testnet version of the function.
-For example `tn_place_order()` will place an order on the testnet exchange.
+All functions in the package also work with BitMEX’s Testnet API.
+Simply use the “tn\_” prefix to access the Testnet version of the function.
+For example `tn_place_order()` will place an order on the Testnet exchange.

 **Authentication**